 Check power supply.
 That can include a heat pump circuit breaker and or/a regular-looking wall switch close to the unit.
 That is another easy fix.
 I have responded to heat pump no heat or heat pump, not cooling calls, only to find the power was off inadvertently.
 Perhaps relatives were visiting, and someone mistook the wall switch for a light switch.
 These switches are typically not on heat pumps as a heat pump liking has a breaker next to the heat pump.

 In the summer check for freezing up of the heat pump.
 If the air heat pump unit is frozen, turn it off.
 Check the air filter(s) to make sure they are not clogged or obstructed in any way.
 Air filters are essential to the operation and need to be clean.
 In the summer, if the evaporator coil has ice on it or any of the copper pipes have ice on them, then you have a problem that needs the attention of a professional.
 If you find no problems leave the unit turned off, and call a service company.

 In the winter, check the condenser (outdoor unit) does not have excessive ice on the coils.
-This could mean the defrost mode isn’t working properly and may need a minor adjustment or a repair altogether.
+That could mean the defrost mode isn’t working properly and may need a minor adjustment or a repair altogether.
 It is best to call a pro to fix that issue.
 Step 3 for heat pump troubleshooting is to check for ice or freezing.

 5. Condenser Fan Motor